TUI Design

 Test-only helpers that need command runners, service calls, or config persistence belong with effect/service adapters, not input handlers.
 Role-input tests may use fake runners through crates/jackin/src/console/effects.rs, but crates/jackin-console/src/tui/input/editor.rs must stay limited to input-to-outcome routing and modal state transitions.

-The transitional root op-picker adapter may own operator_env types, runner wiring, cache binding, subscriptions, and crossterm-to-outcome mapping, but user-visible picker copy, load-error state shaping, and blocked-load key policy belong in crates/jackin-console/src/tui/components/op_picker.rs with the rest of the component.
+The console op-picker adapter may own operator_env types, runner wiring, cache binding, subscriptions, and crossterm-to-outcome mapping, but user-visible picker copy, load-error state shaping, and blocked-load key policy belong in crates/jackin-console/src/tui/components/op_picker.rs with the rest of the component.
 Root adapters pass concrete process errors, subscription-closed facts, or Esc/not-Esc key facts into component helpers; they do not construct recoverable/fatal picker error states inline or duplicate the loading/fatal key-consumption rule.

 Editor save prompts and save-blocking error text that depend only on visible editor facts live with editor screen view helpers in crates/jackin-console/src/tui/screens/editor/view.rs.
 Root save input and the effect executor still own drift detection, preserved-state cleanup, and workspace writes; they pass render-safe facts such as affected container names into the screen helpers.